ESG Evaluation System OverviewEvaluation System

 1. Origin

-To respond to the rapid development of corporate governance reform in neighboring countries, accelerate the implementation of corporate governance among Taiwan-listed companies, assist companies with sound development, and boost market confidence, the Financial Supervisory Commission (FSC) launched the 5-year "Corporate Governance Roadmap" in December 2013.
-In particular, the implementation of corporate governance evaluation is one of the major projects of 2014 with the goal to assist investors and companies in better understanding the performance of corporate governance by comparing the evaluation result among companies.
-It is also expected that this evaluation system can help guide companies to friendly competition by strengthening the quality of corporate governance, further shaping and improving the culture of corporate governance.
+In respond to the rapid development of corporate governance reform in neighboring countries, and to accelerate the implementation of corporate governance among Taiwan-listed companies, assist companies with sound development, plus boost market confidence, the Financial Supervisory Commission (FSC) launched the 5-year "Corporate Governance Roadmap" in December 2013.
+In particular, the implementation of Corporate Governance Evaluation (CGE) is one of the major projects of 2014 with the goal of assisting investors and companies in better understanding the performance of corporate governance (CG) by comparing the evaluation results among companies.
+It is also expected that this evaluation system can help guide companies to friendly competition by strengthening CG quality, further shaping and improving CG culture.

 2. Evaluation System Introduction